waqaradil/AdonisRepo/README.md

 ```bash
 adonis module module_name model_name
 ```

+#### Note: Model name should be the singular version of your database table name.

 During this command execution, you will be asked if you need a Validator or not.